-The following is how I set this all up using a combo of my website, Mailchimp and Zapier.
-If you don’t use Mailchimp, you should be able to replicate my process anyway.
+The following is how I set this using my WordPress site and Convertkit.
+If you don’t use Convertkit, try to replicate my process with your own email provider.

-1. I cloned my main list, Blog Subscribers, since the sign-up form attached to that list is the one I have on the landing page to get my free guide.
+1. I cloned my main form, Website: Free Guide Sign Up Page, which is the one I have on the landing page to get my free guide.
 (Check it out here if you like.)
-The newly created list (Guide Sign Ups from Facebook Ads) would be used to collect emails only from people who landed there with Facebook ads.
+The newly created list (FB Ads: Free Guide) would be used to collect emails only from people who landed there with Facebook ads.

-2. I duplicated my landing page and changed the new page’s form to the one that’s attached to my Guide Sign Ups from Facebook Ads list.
-I also tweaked the url of this new landing page from /free-guide-facebook-ads to /free-guide-fb-ads.
+2. I duplicated my landing page and changed the new page’s form to the one that’s attached to my FB Ads: Free Guide form.
+I also tweaked the URL of this new landing page from /free-guide-facebook-ads to /facebook-guide.

-Now when I look at my list of customers or clients, I check to see how many of them have FB Ad Landing Page as their sign up location.
-I can then figure out how much revenue I made as a result of my long-term Facebook ad investment.
+Now when I look at my list of customers or clients, I check to see how many of them have the Source – FB Ad tag.
+I can then figure out how much revenue I made as a result of my long-term list building ads!

 If you’re still using Aweber or Mailchimp, you may need to use a tool like Zapier to add those tags.
 Or you could level up your business, save yourself countless headaches and switch to Convertkit – here are the reasons I love it.

 Let me know if you have any questions in the comments below!